UW-Madison-Library/chtc-recipes/README.md

 `./dist/wos_explorer-0.2.1.tar.gz`

 Note that the version number may be different when you run it.
 This file will be used with CHTC Condor jobs.

+#### Creating a Python distribution that bundles WOS Explorer and its dependencies

+Once you have built a copy of the WOS Explorer package, you will then need to create a build of Python that bundles Python, the WOS Explorer package and its dependencies (namely the NLTK package).
+The CHTC website has instructions for building such a Python distribution: [Running Python Jobs on CHTC](https://chtc.cs.wisc.edu/uw-research-computing/python-jobs).
+See the section <strong>Adding Python Packages</strong> that shows how to use a CHTC Interactive Job.